ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/vdml-collaborative-economy-intro.md

 # jBPM NRP

 #1 Overview
 The purpose of this jBPM NRP is to provide a modeling facility combined with a runtime execution engine that can facilitate networked economic collaboration.
 As a type of resource planning system, jBPM NRP may, on the surface at least, appear to have goals similar to traditional ERP systems.
 However, on closer inspection, it in fact represents a massive paradigm shift from traditional ERP.
-The best introduction to this paradigm shift is to explore the ways in which it differs from existing ERP systems.
+The best introduction to this paradigm shift is to explore the ways in which it differs from traditional ERP systems.

-## The scop of jBPM NRP is the network, not the enterprise
+## The scope of jBPM NRP is the network, not the enterprise
 In ERP, the Enterprise is central to the offering.
 Existing ERP solutions work hard to fortify the borders of the Enterprise.
 Auditability, accountability, cross-checking, double verification, balancing the books are implemented to make sure that nobody outside the Enterprise can possibly cheat it out of a penny.
 The processes it implements have been use for decades, some for centuries and have been proven to maximise the safety of the Enterprise.
 For an NRP system, the Network is primary.
 Borders amongst Enterprises are secondary, and all Enterprises in the Network are treated equally.
 This does not mean that participants are expected to blindly trust each other, it is just that the technology built into the NRP solution itself obsoletes old accounting processes that were required to establish trust before the advent of the highly technologically connected world of the 21st century.
 Entirely new processes are possible whilst cross-boundary exchanges can be facilitated with much greater ease and improved techonological security.